 - Internet ($30-$60 per month): Some villas don’t include Wi-Fi, so you might need to get your own connection.

-- Extra Guests ($20-$50 per night per person): Bringing extra people?
-Some villas charge extra if you go over the standard guest limit.
-Always check the policy first to avoid surprise charges.
+- Extra Guests ($20-$50 per night per person): If you bring more people than the standard guest limit, some villas charge extra.
+Always check the policy first to avoid surprise fees.

 - Security Deposit ($100-$500): Most villas require a refundable deposit upfront.
 You’ll get this back if there’s no damage when you check out.